gaphor/gaphor.github.io/_usps/06-standard.md

 icon: anchor
 ---

-Gaphor implements the UML and SysML standards.
-The Safety and Reliability Profile and the C4 model for visualizing software architectures are planned.
+Gaphor implements the UML, SysML, and RAAML OMG standards.
+It also includes support for the C4 model for visualizing software architectures.